-As Director of Community Design Solutions (CDS), Carolyn has facilitated 13 Community Charettes in Milwaukee and more than 300 individual projects throughout southeastern Wisconsin.
-All CDS staff are architecture and planning students.
+As Director of Community Design Solutions (CDS)from 2012 to 2023, Carolyn facilitated 13 Community Charettes in Milwaukee and managed more than 350 individual projects throughout southeastern Wisconsin.
+All CDS staff were architecture and planning students.
 Engaging students, local architects, community stakeholders, developers and funders, and city staff, the charette process has been integral to representing a variety of voices.
-Other CDS projects include façade enhancement and adaptive reuse projects, new construction, public spaces, and transformation of asphalt schoolyards to outdoor classrooms.
+Working with the non-profit Reflo and Milwaukee Public Schools, Carolyn and the student teams created design concepts and public engagement sessions to convert 36 public schoolyards from asphalt to outdoor play, classrooms, and stormwater management.
+Other CDS projects include façade enhancement and adaptive reuse projects, new construction, campus spaces, and public spaces.
 Carolyn has received numerous state and regional awards for her work including the WCREW Spire Award for her impact on real estate and development in Wisconsin, MANDI Navigator finalist for her impact on Milwaukee neighborhoods, and Community Based Faculty of the Year from UWM.
 Carolyn has a Bachelor of Science degree from UW-Madison and a Master of Architecture & Master of Urban Planning degrees from UW-Milwaukee.
-Carolyn continues to practice community redevelopment as the owner of Ce Planning Studio.
+Carolyn is a Fellow with the American Institute of Certified Planners (FAICP) and Accredited with Congress for New Urbanism (CNU-A).
+Carolyn continues to practice community planning as the owner of Ce Planning Studio.

 Registrations and Memberships